 LoFric® Origo™ Hydrophilic Catheters

 LoFric® Origo™ hydrophilic catheters come with either a straight insertion tip or a coudé catheter tip.
-The Origo™ catheter’s package is easy to fold, which makes it a nice pocket catheter option.
-Plus, it has an adjustable insertion grip sleeve that’s great for gripping and controlling the catheter without touching the tube.
+The Origo™ catheter’s packaging is easy to fold, making it a nice pocket catheter option.
+Plus, it has an adjustable insertion grip sleeve that helps grip and control the catheter without touching the tube.

 Pros:

-• Nice design with insertion grip sleeve to reduce hand contamination
+- Nice design with an insertion grip sleeve to reduce hand contamination

 Cons: